JABDEVSA/angularBase/README.md

 ```
   Find the shebang of python3 for the applications
     $ which python3

+  Have a look then the python3 must be located in your env structure.

   Install packages
     $ python3 -m pip install <package_name>